Dr. Sandra Sanchez-Reilly, who will be inducted into the San Antonio Women’s Hall of Fame next month, discusses the importance of end-of-life care.

 The Bexar County Neonatal Abstinence Syndrome Collaborative is a community-based response to the effect the opioid crisis is having on mothers and their babies.

 From Oct.
 12-21, shoppers who purchase a $50 Cure Cancer Card will receive a 20 percent discount at more than 250 retail, restaurant, and service locations.

 Panelists on Monday offered their takes on what the $37 billion local healthcare and bioscience industry might do to remain on an upward trajectory.

 Last week San Antonio showed us two worlds – one where leaders showed up to lead, and one where a pretender went absent and showed us an alternative.

-Bexar County first responders saved 1,869 lives in 2017 by administering narcan, a medication that can temporarily stop or reverse the effects of an opioid overdose.
+Bexar County Sherrifs Deputy saved the life of a 24-year old male by administering Narcan, the nasal spray version of Naloxone, a medication that can temporarily stop or reverse the effects of an opioid overdose.

 A luncheon discussion about the South Texas Medical Center’s history and future impact will take place on Monday, Sept.
 24.